jclegras/jclegras.github.io/content/posts/special-permissions.md

 $ stat -c "%a %A %U:%G %n" mydir/myfile

 664 -rw-rw-r-- jclegras:jcbis mydir/myfile
-# jcbis appartient au groupe 'jcbis', il pourrait supprimer ce fichier
+# jcbis belongs to the 'jcbis' group, they could delete this file

 $ rm -v mydir/myfile

 rm: cannot remove 'mydir/myfile': Operation not permitted
-# Opération non autorisée par le stick bit (!)
+# Operation not permitted by the sticky bit (!)
 {{< /highlight >}}

-Lorsque les setgid et sticky bits sont fixés, le sticky bit s'applique toujours.
+When both setgid and sticky bits are set, the sticky bit always applies.
-Le sticky bit empêche là encore suppression et renommage du fichier.
+The sticky bit prevents deletion and renaming of the file.
-Ce flag combiné au setgid, sur un répertoire, donne un fichier en append-only.
+This flag combined with setgid on a directory results in an append-only file.
-En effet, rien n'empêche *jcbis* de lire et d'écrire dans le fichier.
+Indeed, nothing prevents *jcbis* from reading and writing to the file.

-On peut trouver l'application du sticky bit sur le répertoire */tmp* par exemple :
+An example of the sticky bit application can be found on the */tmp* directory:

 {{< highlight bash >}}
 $ stat -c "%a %A %U:%G %n" /tmp
 1777 drwxrwxrwt root:root /tmp
 {{< /highlight >}}

-On peut rechercher des exemples de répertoire avec sticky bit avec l'outil *find* :
+We can search for examples of directories with the sticky bit using the *find* tool:
 {{< highlight bash >}}
 $ sudo find / -user root -perm -1000 -type d -exec ls -ldb {} \;
 [...]